What Is Emergent Curriculum & How It Works

-You visit a preschool program and notice that children in each room are deeply engaged in a variety of different activities and projects.
-In one room, a group of children are making a car wash out of cardboard.
-Other children in the room are engaged individually and in small groups in making elaborate block structures, retelling the story from a favorite book, or writing invitations to an upcoming event.
-In the next room, a small group of children in the block area are figuring out which angle of ramp helps small cars go the fastest.
-At the easel, children are experimenting with mixing colors.
-In the math area, children are forming sets of seven using small interlocking blocks.
+Imagine you visit a preschool program, and notice children in each room deeply engaged in a variety of activities and projects.
+In one room, a group of children make a car wash out of cardboard.
+Other children in the room engage individually and in small groups making elaborate block structures, retelling the story from a favorite book, or writing invitations to an upcoming event.
+In the next room, a small group of children in the block area figure out which angle of a ramp helps small cars go the fastest.
+At the easel, children experiment with mixing colors.
+In the math area, children form sets of seven using small interlocking blocks.
 You notice one of the teachers observing and jotting down notes on what the children are doing.

 The term "emergent curriculum" would be used to describe this program.
 Rooted in the work of noted early childhood theorists like Dewey, Piaget, and Vygotsky, emergent curriculum is defined as a process where teachers plan activities and projects based on the specific group of children they are working with, taking into account their skills, needs, and interests.
 In an emergent curriculum program, what happens in side by side classrooms will look different because of the varying skills, interests, and needs of the children within those classrooms.
 A teacher takes into account all that she knows about individuals and the particular group of children she teaches and plans accordingly.